Mordecai: Cleanse them. Cleanse the world of their ignorance and sin. Bathe them in the crimson of...

-[Curt sees that Jules has been packing textbooks about Soviet economics and the Cold War]
+[Curt sees that Jules is holding textbooks about Soviet economics and the Cold War]

 Curt: What is this?
 What are these?
 What are you doing with these?

-Curt: [angrily] No. Who gave you these?
+Curt: [angrily to Jules] No, no, no. Who gave you these?
 Who taught you about these?

 Jules: I learned it from you!
 Okay?
-I learned them from watching you!
+I learned it from watching you!

 [She runs out of the room in tears.
 Curt laughs]

-Lin: Whatever he's been smoking has been immunizing him to all our shit.
+Lin: Whatever he's been smoking's been immunizing him to all our shit.

 Dana: I don't think Curt even has a cousin.

-Curt: Look, you guys stay in the rambler.
+Curt: Look, you guys just stay in the Rambler.
 I'll get help.
 If I wipe out, I'll fucking limp for help.
-But, I'm coming back here.
-I'm coming back with cops, and choppers, and large fucking guns, and those things are going to pay.
+But I'm coming back here.
+I'm coming back with cops and choppers and large fucking guns, and those things are going to pay...
 For Jules.